ewoodbury/battery-cost-model/README.md

 # battery-cost-model
 Cost model for lithium-ion batteries.
 When finished, this will be a interactive web-based interface that allows users to customize model inputs.
-Backend in Python, planning to use django for frontend.
+Model calculations backend is mostly finished and viewable in model_class.py and run_model.py.

+Django is being used for full-stack web dev, planning to use bootstrap for CSS help and charts.js for interactive plots.